samuelmartinezupm/Demand-based-Satellite-Beam-Hopping-BH-Algorithm/README.md

 + BH_Calculation.m: execution of the BH algorithm.
 Once these pre-computations are preformed (users and cells), for each time slot, cell illumination [Ill], resource allocation ([B] and [P]) and link budget calculations are performed, determining the FoM: EC, UC, TTS.
 To consider EXTRA losses rather than FSL ones, within the link budget equation, uncomment lines 217-252.
 The following files are required to be downloaded and added into the execution folder: 'maps.mat','p836.mat','p837.mat' and 'p840.mat'.
 Find them in: https://es.mathworks.com/help/satcom/ref/p618propagationlosses.html.

 NOTE: For a fast execution of the algorithm set display=0 in main.m.
 No figures/GIFs will be displayed.
-Fixed and Variablexample GIFs: [GIF]_Illumination_10_rings.gif and [GIF]_Illumination_MAP_10_rings.gif
+Fixed and Variablexample GIFs: [GIF]_Illumination_xx_rings.gif and [GIF]_Illumination_MAP_xx_rings.gif

 ## Contact
 For questions, issues, or contributions, please contact Samuel M. Zamacola at samuel.martinez@upm.es.